Introduction

 <input type="email" [field]="loginForm.email" /><input type="password" [field]="loginForm.password" />

 NOTE: The [field] directive also syncs field state for attributes like required, disabled, and readonly when appropriate.
-You can read more in the upcoming in-depth guide.

-4. Read form field values with value()
+4. Read field values with value()

 <!-- Render form value that updates automatically as user types --><p>Email: {{ loginForm.email().value() }}</p>